OptaTours/optatours.com/_posts/blog/2017-11-04-optimize-tour-resources-part-1.md

 guide charges us $100 USD to work the tour.

-In our market, 23 clients on a tour are the maximum number of bodies we can effectively handle on a tour while maintaining our 5-star rating on a typical tour rating website.
+In our market, 23 clients on a tour are the maximum number of bodies, we can effectively handle a tour while maintaining our 5-star rating on a typical tour rating website.

 We define all this in a model file as so: